FIND A STORE BY STATE

 virus and so you can't catch the flu from the vaccine.

-It’s important to remember that the side effects show the vaccine is triggering an immune response, which
+It’s important to remember that the side effects show the vaccine is triggering an immune response, which is what it’s designed to do.

 - The influenza vaccine is very safe.